Vyral/greg-ismay/_posts/2018-09-27-where-are-the-best-places-to-eat-in-the-triangle.md

 {% include pullquote.html %}

-**3. &nbsp;Vinson’s Pub.** &nbsp;I stumbled into this place recently when showing a couple from Texas homes in Clayton and couldn’t have been happierI did.
+**3. &nbsp;Vinson’s Pub.** &nbsp;I stumbled into this place recently when showing a couple from Texas homes in Clayton and couldn’t have been happier I did.
 This restaurant, right on Main St, is in a 100-year old building.
 The decor is funky and hip and the menu is quite inventive.
 If you're really hungry, they have a “Man BLT” that I can’t recommend enough.

 **4. Ole Time Barbecue.** This is my “hole in the wall” pick.
 Down on the border of Raleigh and Cary, you can find this good, old-fashioned barbecue joint that has been servicing Carolina-style barbecue for years.
 It was recently named one of the best barbecue restaurants in all of North Carolina.
 If you’re in the mood for some meat, this is a great place to go.
 It can get busy and you might have to wait, but the wait is well worth it in my opinion.